March On (organization): History

 March On was formed by the leaders of the women's marches across the country in October 2017.
-The leaders included Vanessa Wruble, cofounder of The Women's March, Jesseca Scheller and Jaquie Algee of Women's March Chicago, Lindsey Kanaly and Sacia Fowler of Women's March Oklahoma, Penelope Chester of Women's March Canada among others across the nation.
+The leaders included Vanessa Wruble, cofounder of The Women's March, Jessica Scheller and Jaquie Algee of Women's March Chicago, Lindsey Kanaly and Sacia Fowler of Women's March Oklahoma, Penelope Chester of Women's March Canada among others across the nation.

 The leaders came together after the January 2017 women's marches to consolidate political power in America, focused at first on women's electoral power in the midterms.

 Notably absent from the coalition was a break-off group, Women's March Incorporated, that consisted of some of the women who had been spokespeople for the Women's March On Washington 2017.
 In light of anti-semitism charges on Women's March Incorporated, March On publicly distanced themselves and other affiliate organizations from the group.